CogSciPrag/LLM-implications/00_overview.markdown

 - The paper showed examples like this one to human participants (all material is included in the paper) and ask them to select one of two numbers as the missing piece in a test sentence:
   - *Context*: Liam is a man from the US.
 Liam lives down the street from Rebecca.
   - *Test sentence*: Rebecca thinks / announced to me that Liam has ...
 T-shirts.
-  - *Task question:* Choose the number which is more likely: 21 | 29
+  - *Task question:* Choose the number which is more likely: 21 vs 29
 - The paper found that human decision makers are sensitive to the context (thinks/ announced to me, etc.) in the sense that unsolicited communicative acts raise the expectations of newsworthiness, which in turn corresponds to statistical unexpectedness (a higher number than one would normally expect).
 - **Goal:** Test common LLMs for their ability to reproduced human decisions for experiments 1-3 from Rohde et al.'s paper.
   - Start with zero-shot prompting.